Last Updated on 11 October 2024 by Cycloscope

 Keelung is really the food capital of Taiwan, we overlooked it at first but then decided to stay 2 nights.
 The city is very cozy, with the harbor at the center and surrounded by mountains, but the real attraction is its night market, here you can try foods that are hard to find elsewhere.

-The night market in Keelung gets indeed very busy during the weekend, with hordes of Taiwanese coming from Taipei.
+The night market in Keelung is indeed very busy during the weekend, with hordes of Taiwanese coming from Taipei.
 In the middle of the market, there’s an interesting Taoist temple, where we were lucky enough to see a traditional puppet performance.

 We advise spending one night in Keelung, two or more if you are a real foodie